landskape-ai/landskape-ai.github.io/content/project/LTH.md

 ## Abstract

-In this work, we analyze more efficient way of drawing winning tickets using importance sampling in an anytime learning regime.
-We further aim to do conclusive studies on the uniqueness of the winning tickets discovered by the algorithm in comparison to conventional pruning and LTH techniques.
+In this work, we analyze more efficient way of pruning models using progressive rates in an anytime learning regime.
+We further aim to do conclusive studies on the uniqueness of the sparse models discovered by the algorithm in comparison to conventional pruning.

 ## References:

 [1] Frankle, Jonathan, and Michael Carbin.
 "The lottery ticket hypothesis: Finding sparse, trainable neural networks." arXiv preprint arXiv:1803.03635 (2018).

-[2] Paul, Mansheej, Surya Ganguli, and Gintare Karolina Dziugaite.
-"Deep Learning on a Data Diet: Finding Important Examples Early in Training."
-Advances in Neural Information Processing Systems 34 (2021).

-[3] Caccia, Lucas, Jing Xu, Myle Ott, Marc'Aurelio Ranzato, and Ludovic Denoyer.
+[2] Caccia, Lucas, Jing Xu, Myle Ott, Marc'Aurelio Ranzato, and Ludovic Denoyer.
 "On Anytime Learning at Macroscale." arXiv preprint arXiv:2106.09563 (2021).

+[3] Lee, Namhoon, Thalaiyasingam Ajanthan, and Philip HS Torr.
+"Snip: Single-shot network pruning based on connection sensitivity." arXiv preprint arXiv:1810.02340 (2018).